MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-calibrate-HL2.md

 # Calibrate your HoloLens 2 device to use with Dynamics 365 Guides

 Dynamics 365 Guides uses holograms to show you, as an operator, exactly what you need to do to accomplish a real-world task.
 For example, your guide might show you how to assemble a door for a commercial aircraft.
-Since instructions are provided through holograms on Microsoft HoloLens, it’s extremely important to make sure that the holograms are aligned properly.
+Since instructions are provided through holograms on Microsoft [!include[pn-hololens](../includes/pn-hololens.md)], it’s extremely important to make sure that the holograms are aligned properly.
 Otherwise you might drill a hole in the wrong place or even assemble the wrong part!
-To make sure holograms are properly aligned, you need to calibrate your HoloLens device.
+To make sure holograms are properly aligned, you need to calibrate your [!include[pn-hololens](../includes/pn-hololens.md)] device.
 You can do this by using the Calibration app that comes with your HoloLens.

 >[!NOTE]
->When using the device for the first time, you should automatically see this system prompt: **Let’s adjust HoloLens for your eyes**.
+>When using the device for the first time, you should automatically see this system prompt: **Let’s adjust [!include[pn-hololens](../includes/pn-hololens.md)] for your eyes**.
 To automatically begin calibration, select **Adjust**.

 ![Adjust prompt](media/adjust-prompt-HL2-calibration.png "Adjust prompt")